RwandaGloria/RwandaGloria/README.md

 # Welcome to My GitHub Repository! 👋🚀

 Greetings, fellow coder!
-I'm [Your Name], a seasoned backend developer with almost three years of diverse experience.
+I'm Gloria, a seasoned backend developer with almost three years of diverse experience.
 My coding journey has taken me through a variety of frameworks and technologies, shaping me into a versatile developer.

 ## About Me 💻

 I thrive on creating robust solutions that not only meet technical requirements but also elevate the overall user experience.
 Let me take you on a tour of some of my recent and notable projects.
+I specialize in Node.js(Express) and I also write a bit of C#.

 ## Projects 🛠️